-Post-general anaesthetic care
+Post-general anaesthetic and sedation care

 When you get your pet home you should keep them quiet, comfortable and warm as your pet has had a pre medication and he/she may be drowsy this evening.

 Your pet will have been offered food on recovery from their procedure but you can feed them a bland meal that evening.
 Our nurses can advise you on what to feed.
 Don’t worry if your pet isn’t hungry that night.

 In small animals, for example rabbits and guinea pigs, it is essential that they eat quickly following their operation.
 Call us should you have any concerns.

 Please check any surgical wounds on a daily basis.
 There may be some swelling present, this is quite normal and should settle within a few days.
 If there is bleeding or discharge coming from the wound and you have not been advised that this will happen, please contact the surgery.

 It is important that your pet DOES NOT lick the wound.
 Please make sure your pet is wearing the buster collar or pet t-shirt they have been provided with.
 If there are any sutures (stitches) to be removed, you will be advised when this is necessary.

 All animals undergoing surgery will have been given pain relief while they are with us.
 A nurse will advise you on any further medication required when you collect your pet.